kristoferkurvits/track-search/README.md

 ### Authentication
 Obtain a JWT token by calling the *issueToken* operation.
-Use the obtained token in the Authorization header as Bearer <token> for subsequent API requests.
+Use the obtained token in the Authorization header as "Bearer ${token}" for subsequent API requests.

 ### Usage
 Detailed usage instructions and API documentation are available within Apollo Studio once the server is running.

-Application is available on: http://localhost:4000/graphql For convenient interaction with the database use Graphical User Interface on: http://localhost:4321
+Application is available on: http://localhost:4000/graphql </br>
+For convenient interaction with the database use Graphical User Interface on: http://localhost:4321

 ### API Operations